jarqprog/ToDo-MVC/README.md

 MVC pattern:

-Controller takes data from Model, creates own Views (using data module) for varied User actions.
+Controller takes data from Model, creates own Views (using data module) for varied User actions, collects Views instances in dictionary.

-Controller takes input from User, affects on Model and calls specific View to display result in terminal.
+Controller takes input from User, affects on Model and calls specific View (from dictionary) to display result in terminal.

-Start program with main.py file.
+Old program version in branch version_1 - presents different approach (one View for all User actions, takes various arguments to display changes).

 Have fun, jq